-All Standards meet three criteria: first, they are measurable; second, they address at least one of the three aspects of sustainability: environmental health, social equity, and economic viability; and third, they are economically feasible to implement.
-It is widely accepted that the Lodi Rules Standards are the most thoroughly and rigorously vetted set of sustainability practices in California's viticulture history.
-Each Standard has been peer-reviewed by a true third party of scientists, members of the academics community, and environmental organizations.
+All Standards meet three criteria: first, they are measurable; second, they address at least one of the three aspects of sustainability (environmental health, social equity, and economic viability); and third, they are economically feasible to implement.
+It is widely accepted that the LODI RULES Standards are the most thoroughly and rigorously vetted set of sustainability practices in California's viticulture history.
+Each Standard has been peer-reviewed by a true third party of scientists, members of the academic community, and environmental organizations.

-The second key component of Lodi Rules is the pesticide risk model: Pesticide Environmental Assessment System (PEAS).
-PEAS is a model used to quantify the total environmental and human impact of pesticides applied to Lodi Rules vineyards annually.
-The PEAS model generates an Environmental Impact Unit (EIU) for each pesticide, which is based on the pesticide's impact on acute risk to farm workers, dietary risks from acute and chronic exposure to people who consume the product, acute risks to small aquatic invertebrates, acute risk to birds, and acute risk to bees and pest natural enemies.
+The second key component of LODI RULES is the pesticide risk model: Pesticide Environmental Assessment System (PEAS).
+PEAS is a model used to quantify the total environmental and human impact of pesticides applied to LODI RULES vineyards annually.
+The PEAS model generates a measurable environmental impact score for each pesticide, which is based on the pesticide's impact on acute risk to farm workers, dietary risks from acute and chronic exposure to people who consume the product, acute risks to small aquatic invertebrates, acute risk to birds, and acute risk to bees and pest natural enemies.

-The Lodi Rules program is steered by the Lodi Winegrape Commission's Lodi Rules Committee.
-The certification process is administered by Protected Harvest (protectedharvest.org), an independent organization specializing in quantifiable sustainability certification.
+The LODI RULES program is steered by the Lodi Winegrape Commission's LODI RULES Committee.
+The certification, accreditation, and auditing process is administered by Protected Harvest (protectedharvest.org), an independent organization specializing in quantifiable sustainability certification.